 In this article, we will address your concerns about understanding the process of setting up a subsidiary company in India.
-And how to navigate the government laws and registrations of subsidiary company registration in India.
+And how to navigate the government laws and registrations of setting up subsidiary company in india.

 What is a subsidiary company?

 A subsidiary company is a company owned by the parent company and can be of two types: a WOS (wholly owned subsidiary) and a partially owned subsidiary.

 - When the parent or holding company makes a 100% investment and owns 100% of the subsidiary, it is known as a WOS (Wholly Owned Subsidiary).